 How do you know that you made the right decision?

-What plans are in place if there is a sudden change while the students are
+What plans are in place if there is a sudden change while the students are in school?

 What about employees who live far away or who have children in other school divisions?

 School closing and delay decisions are made by the central administration based on our ability to safely transport Salem students to and from Salem Schools.
 If Salem students can be safely transported to their schools, school employees are expected to be there or arrange for the appropriate leave.